-To be admitted into the PhD program in biostatistics, a student must complete all the admission requirements specified by the Laney Graduate School.
+To be admitted into the PhD program in biostatistics, an applicant must complete all the admission requirements specified by the Laney Graduate School.
 Requirements for admission include a baccalaureate degree from an accredited four-year college, an overall academic average of B or better, and satisfactory scores on the Graduate Record Examination (GRE) that includes the verbal, quantitative, and analytical sections.
 Evidence of command of the English language, as indicated by TOEFL scores, is required for international applicants whose native language is not English.

 Students enter from a variety of academic and professional backgrounds.
+The program is designed for students with strong quantitative skills and background or interest in biological, medical, or health sciences.
 Coursework in college-level advanced calculus (multivariate calculus) and linear algebra is required for admission, and additional coursework in real analysis is preferred.
 No previous background in statistics is required.
-Those with a statistics background, however, may receive academic credit toward their PhD degree program.
-Students may elect to receive an MS degree after successfully obtaining PhD candidacy.
-For doctoral students, the Department offers a Concentration in Bioinformatics, Imaging, and Genetics (BIG).
+Students may elect to receive an interim MS degree after successfully obtaining PhD candidacy.
 Please see the Biostatistics website (https://sph.emory.edu/departments/bios/degree-programs/phd/index.html) for complete degree requirements or contact Angela Guinyard, Assistant Director of Academic Programs, at angela.guinyard@emory.edu or 404-712-9643.